sdras/career-ladders/README.md

 ![screenshot of site](https://career-ladders.dev/og-image.jpg "Career Ladders Site")

 Special thanks to Lauren Sell, Dizzy Smith, Jason Lengstorf, and Dalia Havens for always being around to bounce my ideas off of.
-Thanks to Chad Fowler for showing me the first great example of career laddering!
+Thanks to Chad Fowler for demonstrating a great example of career laddering while I was at Microsoft!

 ## Build Setup